-The Student Activities organization (Chukar Entertainment) at Treasure Valley Community College is committed to maximizing the student experience by providing a comprehensive activities and events program which is planned and executed by student leaders under the direction of the office of Student Programs.
-The Student Activities organization organizes an array of programs that focus on the educational, cultural, recreational, and social growth of students.
+The Student Activities organization at Treasure Valley Community College is committed to maximizing the student experience by providing comprehensive events and activities to campus.
+Events are planned and executed by student leaders in the Student Programs Department.
+The Student Activities team organizes an array of programs that focus on the educational, cultural, recreational, and social growth of students.